hkaranjule77/WebCrawler/README.md

 - [MySQL Installer Page](https://dev.mysql.com/downloads/installer/)

 ### Anaconda Package Manager
-You can skip this step if you don't have any plans to work with Python.
+*You can skip this step if you don't have any plans to work with Python.*.

 Or visit following hyperlink to know more about how to install Anaconda on various Operating System.
 - [Installation Guide](https://docs.anaconda.com/anaconda/install/index.html)